golang/go/doc/next/4-runtime.md

 In general, a goroutine is leaked if it is blocked on an operation over concurrency primitives (e.g., channels, [sync.Mutex]) that are only reachable via leaked goroutines.
-In the example above, the culprit channel send operation involves a channel only reachable to `processWorkItem` goroutines.
+In the example above, the culprit send operation involves a channel only reachable to `processWorkItem` goroutines.
 The runtime is now equipped to detect such leaks via goroutine leak profiles.
 All leaks reported by profiles are real, i.e.,